Broadway and Beyond Performance Guide

 It was always difficult being Harry Potter and it isn’t much easier now that he is an overworked employee of the Ministry of Magic, a husband and father of three school-age children.
 While Harry grapples with a past that refuses to stay where it belongs, his youngest son Albus must struggle with the weight of a family legacy he never wanted.
 As past and present fuse ominously, both father and son learn the uncomfortable truth: sometimes, darkness comes from unexpected places

-Bette Midler is set to star as Dolly Gallagher in the revival of the 1964 musical.
+Bette Midler stars as Dolly Gallagher in the revival of the 1964 musical.
 Featuring music and lyrics by Jerry Herman and a book by Michael Stewart, Hello, Dolly! tells the story of an outspoken matchmaker and her attempts to marry "half-a-millionaire" Horace Vandergelder.
 Produced by Scott Rudin, the show has a book by Michael Stewart, based on The Matchmaker by Thornton Wilder.
 It won a then-record 10 Tony Awards in 1964, including Best Musical, and ran 2,844 performances, making it briefly the longest-running musical in Broadway history.

 KINKY BOOTS: 2013 Tony Awards: Best Musical, Best Leading Actor in a Musical (Billy Porter), Best Original Score, Best Choreography, Best Orchestrations, Best Sound Design of a Musical